linuxserver/docker-domoticz/README.md

 ## Versions

+* **29.10.19:** - Set capabilities for Domoticz binary so spawned processes can use sockets.
 * **28.06.19:** - Rebasing to alpine 3.10.
 Add iputils for ping.
 Fix typo in readme.
 Fix permissions for custom icons.
 * **30.03.19:** - Add env variable to set webroot.
 * **23.03.19:** - Switching to new Base images, shift to arm32v7 tag.